-In my integrative medical practice, patients will often bring in a number of health food supplements either self prescribed or recommended by other health care providers.
-Many times in patient interviews, I discover there is a lot of misunderstanding and confusion about the nature of these supplements as well as proper dosing to achieve a desired health benefit.
+In my integrative medical practice, patients will often bring in a number of health food supplements either self-prescribed or recommended by other health care providers.
+Many times in patient interviews, I discover there is a lot of misunderstanding and confusion about the nature of these supplements as well as proper dosing to achieve the desired health benefit.

 The health supplement industry has no universal standard regulations at present by any federal or state organization.
 This allows considerable variability in quality control of all nutritional and herbal supplements except homeopathic medicines.

-There are several manufactures that have applied stringent manufacturing quality control standards, and as such, assure high quality products to the consumer.
+There are several manufacturers that have applied stringent manufacturing quality control standards, and as such, assure high-quality products to the consumer.
 These are considered by health care professionals to meet near ‘pharmaceutical’ quality.
 Other less stringently manufactured health supplements are regarded as ‘food’ quality and will often be manufactured under considerably less stringent GMP.

 If the product claims sound too good to be true – they probably are!
-People will spend more time checking out a television purchase then popping a supplement into their body!
+People will spend more time checking out a television purchase than popping a supplement into their bodies!
 Your health is valuable – take time to realize that even what may appear a benign problem may actually represent a more significant health issue.
-It never hurts to take a few moments out of your busy schedule to ask your trusted health care professional, ie: integrative physician about your health concerns.
+It never hurts to take a few moments out of your busy schedule to ask your trusted healthcare professional, ie: integrative physician about your health concerns.
 Often you can save yourself a lot of time and money.

 Nutriceuticals and Phytopharmaceuticals

-The past 10 years has seen a rapid development in high quality nutritional (nutriceutical) and herbal (phyto=plant pharmaceutical) supplements.
-CoQ10, gluatahione, lipoic acid, Quercitin, vinpocetine, plant sterols, chaste berry (Vitex), St. Johns wort, SAME gugulipid, and Echinacea, are just a small handful that are now available in biologically stable and effective forms.
+The past 10 years have seen rapid development in high-quality nutritional (nutriceutical) and herbal (phyto=plant pharmaceutical) supplements.
+CoQ10, glutathione, lipoic acid, Quercitin, vinpocetine, plant sterols, chaste berry (Vitex), St. Johns wort, SAME guggulipid, and Echinacea, are just a small handful that is now available in biologically stable and effective forms.